Stowaway (2021), Anna Kendrick, Daniel Dae Kim, Toni Collette, Netflix

 Kayvan Novak, Jim Gaffigan, Miles Robbins, Pej Vahdat, Adam David Thompson, Mousa Kraish and James Adomian also star.

-Starring Blake Lively, Henry Golding and Anna Kendrick, what I liked most about A Simple Favor, besides Lively’s character Emily’s great sense of style is her embodiment of a young woman in charge who refuses to take nonsense from anyone.
+Starring Blake Lively, Henry Golding and Anna Kendrick, what I appreciated most about A Simple Favor, besides Lively’s character Emily’s great sense of style, is her embodiment of a young woman in charge who refuses to take nonsense from anyone.

 It’s therefore no wonder then that Kendrick’s outwardly super sweet Stephanie was very much drawn to the clearly inspiring and very fun to watch Emily.